mulesoft/api-console/README.md

   <api-console raml="{...}"></api-console>
 </body>
 ```

 How to pass RAML data to the element is described below in the [Passing the RAML data](#passing-the-raml-data) section.

+A full list of available configurations for the `api-console` element can be found inside section [Element configuration (attributes)](#element-configuration-attributes).

 ### Setup polyfills

-If you targeting modern browsers only you can skip this step.
+This step is not required if you targeting modern browsers only!

-Web components are based on 4 new specifications (Custom elements, shadow DOM, HTML imports and HTML template) that are not fully supported in legacy browsers (like IE).
+Web components are based on four new specifications (Custom elements, shadow DOM, HTML imports and HTML template) that are not fully supported in legacy browsers (like IE).
 Also, browser vendors still discussing the HTML imports specification so it's not implemented in Edge and Firefox yet.

-If you planning to target this browsers you have to include a polyfill for Web Components.
-The polyfill library is already included into your project (giving you have installed the element using bower).
+If you planning to target these browsers you must include a polyfill for Web Components.
+The polyfill library is already included into your project (giving you have installed the element using `bower`).

 Example use of the polyfill library:

 ```html
 <head>
   ...